Cosmic Crisp® Taste Profile

 Cosmic Crisp® Industry Guide

-Members of the Washington Apple Industry are invited to sign up for the Cosmic Crisp® Industry Guide.
-We’ve placed all the quality standards, packaging requirements, research, news, and more in one easy to use location.
-This site is exclusively for our industry partners.
-You will need to create an account to access the site.
+Members of the Washington Apple Industry and our International Partners are invited to sign up for the Cosmic Crisp® Industry Guide.
+We’ve placed all the quality standards, packaging requirements, research, news, and more in one easy-to-use location.
+This site is exclusively for the industry.
+You will need to create an account to gain access to the website.

 What people are saying: